V Engine Construction:

 - Smallest of all the eight-cylinder engines

-- Low position of bonnet helps in better aerodynamics
+- The low position of bonnet helps in better aerodynamics

 - Increases primary balance & reduces vibrations